Included FREE items

 If in Doubt, Speak to Your Doctor

 So, with all the hype behind it, is it safe to take CBD oil while on medication?
-If you’ve read through the entire article, the most logical answer would be: it depends on what you are taking.
+If you’ve read through the entire article, the most logical answer would be: it depends on what you are taking, the method of administration, and the dose.

 But, if you want to be on the safest side, ask your doctor.
 They can speak to you in lay terms about the effects of these drugs and how CBD may interact with them.
 This is the best way to obtain sound advice and answers to any questions you may have.